Helsinki - Tallinn Ferry Guide 2024

 Tallinn – a Trendy Capital South of Helsinki

 Tallinn is less than a 2-hour ferry sail away from Helsinki.
 This Baltic city is known for its charming Old Town with a compact maze of cobblestone streets, historic buildings, breathtaking vistas and UNESCO status.
 Tallinn is the capital and largest city in Estonia.
-As the capital, Tallinn serves as Estonia’s major political, cultural and educational centre.
-Nowadays, Tallinn is also a major fishing port, and the commercial and industrial centre of Estonia although Estonia’s main strengths are IT, tourism and logistics.
+As the capital, Tallinn serves as Estonia’s principal political, cultural and educational centre.
+Nowadays, Tallinn is also a major fishing port and the commercial and industrial centre of Estonia, although Estonia’s main strengths are IT, tourism and logistics.

 Tallinn is a favourite getaway destination for Finnish residents and is also becoming increasingly popular for international tourists visiting Europe via Finland.
 In addition to the many scheduled ferries between Helsinki and Tallinn, many international cruise ships dock at the Port of Tallinn, especially in the summertime.
 This Helsinki—Tallinn Ferry Guide introduces all scheduled ferry routes between Helsinki and Tallinn.